AvrilMaleham/mini-project-3-instructions/README.md

 ## You will need to think about:

 - Continue the good Git practices you have been using.
-Include a ReadMe, make use of branching, and don’t forget Git ignore.
+Include a ReadMe, make use of branching, create meaningful commit messages, push to remote regularly, and don’t forget Git ignore.
 - For this project, we will still be using dummy data, so no need to create a database just yet.
 - Use the Bootstrap library for your components and notice how much smaller your CSS file becomes!
 - Use the Next.js API folder to create your endpoints.
 Start with a GET endpoint; all other endpoints are <b>optional</b>.
 Make use of `NextRequest` from next server and `Response` to get the new pizza orders.
 Don’t forget to export it using the name `GET`.